Updates

 Paid subscriptions only

-Every tool tested on the plan a real customer would buy.
-No press accounts, no vendor-provided credits, no extended trials.
+Every tool tested at the plan a real customer would buy.
+No press accounts, no vendor credits, no extended trials.

 Standardised test scenarios

-Every review runs the same four core scenarios so scores are comparable across tools, not based on whatever each vendor wants to show off.
+Every review runs the same four core scenarios so scores are comparable across tools, not based on whatever each vendor wants to highlight.

 Two-week minimum

 No review is published until at least two weeks of active testing are complete.
-First impressions don’t tell you about render queue delays or support response times.
+First impressions don’t reveal render queue delays or support response times.

 Corrections and factual errors

-When readers or companies point out factual errors, I investigate and correct them publicly — noting the correction at the bottom of the relevant article with a date.
+When readers or companies identify factual errors, I investigate and correct them publicly — noting the change at the bottom of the article with a date and explanation.
 I don’t silently update content.
-If you’ve spotted something wrong or outdated, get in touch.
-Every correction request is read personally.
+If you’ve found something wrong, get in touch.
+Every correction request is read personally and taken seriously.